 Automated MMM solutions like Lifesight include a built-in calibration tool to generate MM Model data feeds using existing data sources.
 This tool uses lift values to auto-calibrate the Marketing Mix Models and retrains the model with just a single click.
 With automation in the picture, the scope of using erroneous data is much less than that of manually driven MM Models.

-MMM solutions like Lifesight
+MMM Solutions Like Lifesight

 You can explore Lifesight’s MMM solution by Booking a demo.